Skip to content

 Famous for its lush green landscape and breathtaking views, the entire island of Ireland is a hiking paradise.
 From steep mountains to sandy beaches, it is easy to find exciting paths and trails to walk and hike.
-Whether you’re an experienced outdoor enthusiast looking for a challenge, a newcomer to hiking, or simply looking for a fun day trip, our list of trails and parks throughout Ireland will make you excited to get your daily steps in!
+Whether you’re an experienced outdoor enthusiast looking for a challenge, a newcomer to hiking, or simply looking for a fun day trip, our list of trails and parks throughout Ireland will excite you to get your daily steps in!

 1. Causeway Coast – County Antrim in Ireland